Sage Credit Advice for Parents of College Students

 Maintaining a Clean Credit Transcript

-At that point, the student needs to know some of the basics, as well as the fine-print rules, of credit-card responsibilities.
+Once they’ve gotten their first card, the student needs to know some of the basics, as well as the fine-print rules, of credit-card responsibilities.
 You’d be surprised (or not) by how little young consumers know about the rudimentary mechanics of how credit cards work.

 Best to start with consequences, like what happens if they’re late or miss a payment, triggering high fees, higher interest rates, and a ding to their still-delicate credit score and report.
 In fact, a late payment can stay on their credit report for up to seven years1, leaving a mark well past graduation—much like a failed class during freshman year.